evandrosouza-developer/MSX-Dual-Floppy-Disk-Controller/README.md

 -   Status Register (STR) - 7FF8H

 This is an 8-bit read register.
 This register indicates the WD2793-02 internal status, the command execution processed status, and the disk drive status.
 The significance of individual bits will vary depending on whether the command is being executed or the command execution has already been concluded.

--   Data Register (DR) - 7FFBH

-This is a read/write register.
-In a disk reading mode, the data read of the disk will be loaded into this register.
-In a disk writing mode, the data that has been written earlier into this register will be written into the disk.
-In a seek mode, the target track address will be written this register.

 -   Track Register (TR) - 7FF9H